JonFD4/dreamTeaHouseProject/Readme.md

 * lighthous errors were fixed and tested again.
 Some errors such as image loading were not resolved since they will break the website.

-* There were a few minor errors with CSS according to jigsaw validator.
-The errors can be seen in [here](docs/ReadmeImg/validation-images/cssjigsaw.png).
+* There were a no errors with CSS according to jigsaw validator.
+This can be seen in [here](docs/Readmeimages/validation/jigsaw-validation).
 These were fixed.

-* A lot of the [w3c erros](docs/ReadmeImg/validation-images/w3c) found through out the html were similar: most consist of bad practices and trail slashing.
-I took note of this and took teh effective time to make the relevant changes in accordance with w3c validation standards.
+* A lot of the [w3c tests](docs/Readmeimages/validation/w3chtmlvalidation) found through out the html were similar: most consist of bad practices and trail slashing.
+I took note of this and took the effective time to make the relevant changes in accordance with w3c validation standards.

-* The very low performance of the homepage was because of the hero background images and animation.
-This feature was taken out.
 </details>

 <details>